 - 1 tbsp pure maple syrup, more to taste

 - 2 tbsp water to thin,, or more

-- Preheat oven to 400 degrees, and line a baking sheet with parchment paper.
+- Preheat oven to 450 degrees F, and line a baking sheet with parchment paper.

-- Toss the brussel sprouts in olive oil, grated ginger, grated garlic, nutmeg, cinnamon, a large pinch of salt and freshly cracked black pepper.
+- Toss the Brussels sprouts in olive oil, grated ginger, grated garlic, nutmeg, cinnamon, a large pinch of salt and freshly cracked black pepper.

-- Lay onto baking sheet, and cook until the brussel sprouts are fork tender, about 30 mins.
+- Lay onto a baking sheet, and cook until the Brussels sprouts are fork-tender, about 25 mins.

-- In a bowl, toss warm, roasted brussel sprouts, crumbled bacon and half of the tahini dressing.
+- In a bowl, toss warm, roasted Brussels sprouts, crumbled bacon and half of the tahini dressing.

 - Serve warm.

 Leftover tahini dressing will keep in the fridge for a few days.